 Recipe pairing ideas

-There are a million ways to eat this basil walnut pesto sauce, but here are some of my favourites:
+There are a million ways to eat this pesto sauce, but here are some of my favorites:

 • Use your pesto as a pasta sauce.
 A true classic!

-• Drizzle your pesto on baked or grilled meats or seafood.
+• Drizzle it on baked or grilled meats or seafood.
 I’ve tried it on chicken, cod, shrimp, and even steak.

 • Use it on scrambled eggs, sunny side up or even on top of an eggs benedict.

-• Add some flavour to your roasted vegetables after you take them out of the oven.
+• Add some flavor to your roasted vegetables after you take them out of the oven.

-• Drizzle pesto on your pizza.
+• Drizzle it on your pizza.
 It goes great with a margarita pizza or classic cheese pizza.

 • Use it as a salad dressing.
 Sounds strange but trust me!